hailiang-wang/gmail-desktop/README.md

 ### Appearance Customizations

-Gmail Desktop provides few appearance customizations to simplify the default Gmail layout and remove some clutter.
+Evernote Desktop provides few appearance customizations to simplify the default Gmail layout and remove some clutter.
 These customizations are enabled by default and configurable in the `Settings` → `Appearance` menu.

 - `Compact Header`: Makes the Gmail header more compact to provide a more native feel.
 - `Hide Support`: Hides the support button in the header.